gbirke/serialrenamer/README.md

 ## TODO
 This app is still in development and does not have the full functionality.
 The following parts still have to be developed:

-- Cache theTVDB requests
+- "All" button for seasons as default selection and matching criterion
 - Search theTVDB in the background based on the currently selected folder name.
 - Configurable rename pattern as class
 - Rename action in PHP code
+- Switch between DVD season and aired season

-## Future Improvements
+### Future Improvements
 - Interface for manually assigning episode info in case the matcher got it wrong
 - Input field for rename pattern
 - Replace PHP app with node.js to get an isomorphic app